 These businesses also promote their specialists, see for instance, this spotlight of Mona Farzam, who is well known from TV and social media.

-Foremost, clarity.
+Foremost, clarity and transparency.
 Better information.
 To be professional, ads, sponsored content, affiliate links are disclosed as such.
-The trust of the readers is the capital.
+The trust of the readers is the capital of the influencer.
 Honesty is key in reviews and sponsored post.

 Since it’s a new profession, the work force comes from a diversity of educational backgrounds.
-This means new ideas, new perspectives and points of views.
+This means new ideas, new perspectives, and new points of views.

-Maybe more interesting and intelligent advertisement.
-Would you buy a washing degrent because it takes dirt out of a knotted garment?
+Maybe more interesting, and intelligent advertisement.
+Would you buy a laundry detergent because it takes dirt out of a knotted garment?
 Would you buy a $149 T-shirt just because it’s all over social media?